sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 to provide is a plain-old-data ([POD](http://en.cppreference.com/w/cpp/concept/PODType)) struct of the size of at most 3 integers.
+\endparblock

+\parblock
+\note Singletons use an `array_index` of type `int`, but users need not specify this.
+It is already specified in the implementation of a singleton.
+\endparblock

 %Parallel array components have a static `allocate_array` function that is used to construct the elements of the array.
 The